 It’s not something that stops at 5:00 pm every night.

-You’re always learning and practicing - whether it is on yourself, your family or close friends.
+You’re always learning and practicing - whether it's on yourself, your family or close friends.

 So, running a successful and profitable business will not only create growth in your business, it will create growth in your personal life as well.